-The Giassetti lab investigates how spermatogenesis, the process of sperm formation, affects male fertility and offspring development through evolutionary pathways in model and non-model animals.
+The Giassetti lab studies how spermatogenesis impacts male fertility and offspring development in various animals.

-Explore our site to find out more about what we do, keep up to date with our latest discoveries, and look for opportunities to join our team.
+Visit our site to learn more about our research, stay updated on our discoveries, and find opportunities to join our team.

 Get to know our Research

-Join us as we unravel the mysteries of male reproductive health in mammals!
-Our mission?
-To discover the hidden and evolutionary conserved secrets behind sperm production and find new solutions for male infertility across the species.
+To discover the hidden and evolutionarily conserved molecular and cellular pathways behind sperm production and find new solutions for male infertility across species.

 Sperm production, or spermatogenesis, is crucial for successful reproduction, but disruptions can lead to infertility.
-With cutting-edge techniques like gene editing and integrative OMICS data analysis, we're diving deep into the molecular world of spermatogenesis in wild and domesticated animals.
+With cutting-edge techniques like gene editing and integrative OMICS data analysis, we're diving deep into the molecular modulation of spermatogenesis in model and non-model mammals.
 But our research isn't just about understanding biology—it's about making a real-world impact.

 By uncovering these secrets, we can protect biodiversity, improve livestock genetics, and even enhance endangered species’ reproductive health.